Joacodef/Mammo_RAG_and_Fine-tune/scripts/evaluation/README.md

 ### Usage

-You must specify the type of task evaluation (`ner`, `rag`, or `re`) and provide either a path to a single prediction file or a directory.
-Note that the `--config-path` argument is only required for the `re` (Relation Extraction) task type.
+You must specify the type of task evaluation (`ner` or `re`) and provide either a path to a single prediction file or a directory.
+The `--config-path` argument is optional and can be used to provide label filtering or task-specific settings (for example, to load `model.relation_labels` when calculating RE metrics).

   * **To calculate metrics for a single fine-tuned NER model's predictions:**